jcsantosbr/What-are-they-saying/README.md

 What-are-they-saying
 ====================

-Chrome pluging for searching discussions about the page you are reading
+Chrome plugin for searching discussions about the page you are reading